 - Bring two litres of water to a boil in a pan, then add the salt and potatoes.

-- Once the water has resumed boiling, reduce heat to a simmer and half-cook the potatoes.
-This should take around 8-10 minutes.
+- Once the water has resumed boiling, reduce heat to a simmer and part cook the potatoes.
+This should take around ten minutes.